KWARC/kalah-game/spec/012-grammar.md

 server.
 Server-to-client and client-to-server commands have the same form, consisting of:

-* Optional command ID
+* Optional, unique command ID.
+Client and server MUST ensure that no ID is reused.
-* Optional command reference (addressing a previous command ID)
+* Optional command reference (addressing a previous command ID).
+The client MAY NOT reference a non-existing command ID.
 * A command name
 * A number of arguments